mpax235/mpax235-os/README.md

 # mpax235 OS
-This is a Operating System made by [mpax235](https://github.com/mpax235).
+This is an Operating System made by [mpax235](https://github.com/mpax235).

 Made in **HTML**, **CSS**, and **JavaScript**.